twilio/workshop/docs/dynamic_apps.rst

 -------------------

 So far all our responses look the same.
 We're just returning static TwiML as we did that the last two sessions.
-Now we're about to show you why building a dynamic application is so powerful.
+Now, we're about to show you why building a dynamic application is so powerful.
 Instead of saying read a message, we'll inform the caller of the current weather in his or her zipcode.